EulalieCoevoet/AdaptiveMerging/README.md

 ## 3D Java Application

 To test our implementation, you can run the Java application `src/mergingBodies3D/LCPApp3D`.
 Numerous examples are available in the folder `scene3D`.
-Scenes are built in XML (see the README file under the folder `scenes3D`, but to make your own scene, you can also have a look at the `scenes3D/python` folder which contains tools to generate the XML, along with some examples.
+Scenes are built in XML (see the README file under the folder `scenes3D`), but to make your own scene you can also have a look at the `scenes3D/python` folder which contains tools to generate the XML, along with some examples.

 ## 2D Java Application